upbound/provider-terraform/docs/monolith/Quickstart.md

 ---
 # Quickstart

-The official Terraform Provider allows you to write Terraform HCL configuration as the desired configuration for your infrastructure.
+The Terraform Provider allows you to write Terraform HCL configuration as the desired configuration for your infrastructure.
 It allows you to use your existing Terraform modules from different sources and still get the experience of using Crossplane with all the features like automatic drift correction, composition and others.

-This guide walks through the process to install Upbound Universal Crossplane and install the Terraform official provider.
+This guide walks through the process to install Upbound Universal Crossplane and install the Terraform provider.

-To use this official provider, install Upbound Universal Crossplane into your Kubernetes cluster, install the `Provider`, apply a `ProviderConfig`, and create a *managed resource* of type `Workspace` via Kubernetes.
+To use this provider, install Upbound Universal Crossplane into your Kubernetes cluster, install the `Provider`, apply a `ProviderConfig`, and create a *managed resource* of type `Workspace` via Kubernetes.